neilsteven1997/cybersecurity/writeups/ics-modbus-claus-for-concerntryhackme-advent-of-cyber-day-19-2025-12-23.md

   compromised PLC.
 * Visual monitoring feeds, such as warehouse CCTV, provide essential real-time feedback when verifying the success of industrial logic remediation.

+---
+>[!Note]
+>### You did it!
+Wareville is one step safer.
+>The townsfolk are counting on you to keep Christmas secure.
+>Head back to Wareville to continue your mission!